StreakyCobra/gws/README.md

         gws update

-  * It can monitor all listed repositories in one command (uncommitted, untracked, branches not synced with origin, ...).
+  * It can monitor all listed repositories in one command (uncommitted changes, untracked changes, branches not synced with origin, ...).

         gws status